determined-ai/determined/docs/release-notes/python-sdk.rst

       -  Surface more attributes to resource classes, including ``hparams`` and ``summary_metrics`` for :class:`~determined.experimental.client.Trial`.

+      -  Add support for fetching and filtering multiple experiments with :meth:`client.list_experiments <determined.experimental.client.list_experiments>`.

       -  Add support for filtering trial logs by timestamp and a query string using :meth:`Trial.iter_logs <determined.experimental.client.Trial.iter_logs>`.

-      -  All resource objects now cache attributes by default and provide a ``.reload()`` method which forces a fresh fetch.
+      -  All resource objects now have a ``.reload()`` method that refreshes the resource's attributes from the server.
+Previously, attributes were most easily refreshed by creating an entirely new object.

+-  Python SDK: all ``GET`` API calls now retry the request (maximum of 5 times) on failure.

 **Deprecated Features**